vmware-archive/dispatch/README.md

 ## Dispatch Solo

 Dispatch Solo is a simplified branch of Dispatch.
 The objective is to remove as many dependencies as possible while maintaining functionlity.
-Dispatch Solo is a single binary which only relies on Docker as dependency.
+Dispatch Solo is a single binary which only relies on Docker as dependency, distributed as an OVA.
 The trade-off of this simplification is scale and persistence.
 However, it is the perfect platform for evaluation and learning.

 ## Documentation and Quickstart